nockieboy/gpu/README.md

 ## Authors

 * **nockieboy** - *Initial work* - [nockieboy](https://https://github.com/nockieboy)
+* **BrianHG** - thanks for your support, without which I'd still be struggling to get colour bars to display!

-See also the [eevBlog forum](https://www.eevblog.com/forum/fpga/fpga-vga-controller-for-8-bit-computer/new/#new) for the users who participated and contributed to this project.
+See also the [eevBlog forum](https://www.eevblog.com/forum/fpga/fpga-vga-controller-for-8-bit-computer/new/#new) for the users who participated and contributed to this project, along with the discussion and development of the GPU.

 ## License